gruntwork-io/cloud-nuke/README.md

 # cloud-nuke

-This repo contains a CLI tool to delete all cloud (AWS, Azure, GCP) resources in an account. cloud-nuke was created for situations when you might have an account you use for testing and need to clean up left over resources so you're not charged for them.
+This repo contains a CLI tool to delete all cloud (AWS, Azure, GCP) resources in an account. cloud-nuke was created for situations when you might have an account you use for testing and need to clean up leftover resources so you're not charged for them.
 Also great for cleaning out accounts with redundant resources.

 The currently supported functionality includes: